courtneyolivia/React-Clicky-Game/README.md

 <ol>
 <li>This application renders different iPeppa Pig images to the screen.
 Each image listens for click events.</li>
-The application should keep track of the user's score.
-The user's score should be incremented when clicking an image for the first time.
-The user's score should be reset to 0 if they click the same image more than once.
+<li>It keeps track of the players score.
+The players score is incremented when clicking an image for the first time.</li>
-Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.
+<li>The user's score is reset to 0 if the player clicks the same image more than once.</li>
-Once the user's score is reset after an incorrect guess, the game should restart.
+<li>Every time an image is clicked, the images rendered to the page shuffle themselves into a random order.</li>
-When complete, the application should be deployed to Github Pages.
-See the README generated with Create React App for instructions on deploying the application to Github Pages.
+  <li>Once the players score is reset after an incorrect guess, the game restarts.</li>
 </ol>